Kheirah/git-and-github-session/readme.md

 # Hello World, this is my first repo!

-I changed the text to add some more info.
+I changed the text to add some more info about GitHub.
+GitHub is great!